amrHassanAbdallah/udacity-attandance-auto-recording/readme.md

-# Udacity Attandance auto filler
+# Udacity attandance auto recording

 A script built on top of puppeteer to automate recording the students attendance for a specific group.